 Lab members work directly with teams across DfE.
 Sometimes just for a few days, or sometimes embedded within those teams for weeks or months at a time.
 It gives teams as much help as they need, and as much as they ask for - without taking over.

-They can talk confidently about DfE and the work it needs to do, but they can also talk confidently about service design to meet user needs, about iteration, about user research, and about making use of the tools others provide to make service delivery easier.
+Lab members can talk confidently about DfE and the work it needs to do.
+They can also talk confidently about service design to meet user needs, iteration, user research, and making use of the tools others provide to make service delivery easier.

 They’re well qualified, credible advisors for colleagues who don’t know as much about those things yet.
-Perhaps the best way to understand how the lab works is to look at a couple of examples of things it has done.
+Perhaps the best way to understand how the lab works is to look at a couple of examples of things it's done.

 Improving uptake of modern foreign languages at GCSE

-Some years ago, all pupils had to study a modern foreign language course up to age 16.
-But when that requirement was dropped, take-up dropped too.
+Some years ago, all pupils had to study a modern foreign language until they were 16.
+But when studying a foreign language was no longer obligatory the number of pupils who chose to study a language fell.
 The government wanted to boost these numbers.
-There's now an ambition for 75% of GCSE students to be studying a language by 2022 as part of the English Baccalaureate.
+There's now an ambition for 75% of GCSE students to study a language by 2022 as part of the English Baccalaureate.

-The lab helped the policy leads set up a team to design policies to boost uptake – not by just writing the policy and handing it down to schools to implement, but by designing policy based on user research in schools.
-In particular, they wanted to test a hypothesis: "technology could play a role in encouraging more students to take foreign languages at GCSE."
+The lab helped the policy leads set up a team to design policies to boost uptake.
+Rather than writing a policy for schools to follow, the lab designed a policy based on user research in schools.
+In particular, they wanted to test an idea - technology could play a role in encouraging more students to study foreign languages at GCSE.

-With help from the lab, the modern foreign languages policy team ran a 6-week discovery, focused on user research interviews with students, parents, teachers, headteachers, heads of language departments, and so on.
+With help from the lab, the modern foreign languages policy team ran a 6-week discovery.
+It focused on user research interviews with students, parents, teachers, headteachers, and heads of language departments.

-As a result, in February the team will start to prototype ways of directly connecting university level foreign language students with their younger counterparts who are about to choose GCSEs.
-We’ll have more to say about that once this ‘alpha’ phase is complete.
+The team will start testing how to connect university level foreign language students with their younger counterparts who are about to choose GCSEs.
+We’ll have more to say about that once this alpha phase is complete.